artefactual/atom-docs/user-manual/add-edit-content/rights.rst

    :alt: An image of searching for an accession

-3. When you have arrived at the record to which you wish to add rights, click on "Create new rights" in the :term:`button bar`.
+3. When you have arrived at the record to which you wish to add rights, click on "Create new rights" in the :term:`button block`.
 The PREMIS rights entry form will appear.

 .. image:: images/rights-button-block.*